geudde/attic-chest/pages/13.reference/01.porden/docs.md

 in wealth and splendour the denizens of earth.

-Water is a very bad conductor of heat, whence the beams of the sun must play upon its surface long before their influence penetrates to the interior ; and, from its peculiar law of density, it must be equally long before the in-
+Water is a very bad conductor of heat, whence the beams of the sun must play upon its surface long before their influence penetrates to the interior; and, from its peculiar law of density, it must be equally long before the in-